vikasrajpoot30/vikasrajpoot30/README.md

   <p>Welcome to my GitHub profile!</p>
 </div>

+## Vikas Rajpoot 🎓
+- 💼 Recently graduated with an **MSc in Mathematics and Computing** from IIT Guwahati.

 ## About Me ℹ️
 - 🌱 I’m currently learning **software development**, **DSA (Data Structures and Algorithms)**, **CP (Competitive Programming)**, and **web development**.
-- 💼 Recently graduated with an **MSc in Mathematics and Computing** from IIT Guwahati.
 - 💡 I'm constantly exploring new technologies and looking to contribute in **Cloud Computing**.
 - 💬 Ask me about anything tech-related, I love discussing ideas and solving problems!
 - 😄 Pronouns: **he/him**